Modified trace is a symmetrised integral: Introduction

 \section{Introduction}

 This paper establishes a one-to-one correspondence between two {\em a priori} very different notions in the theory of finite-dimensional pivotal Hopf algebras.
 One of them is the well-known linear form on the Hopf algebra $H$, called {\em integral}, and the other is a certain trace function on the category of projective $H$-modules, called {\em modified trace}.
-Let us introduce both of them.
+Our new correspondence allows to transfer properties (such as existence and uniqueness) from the integral to the modified trace, and most importantly to compute the modified traces explicitly.
+The main application of modified traces is in constructing topological invariants based on \textsl{non-semisimple} categories.
+In particular, our correspondence allows to use the integral theory to construct fully featured non-semisimple TQFTs \cite{RGP, RGP1,DGGPR} extending the ones of Kerler and Lyubashenko \cite{Kerler:2001}.
+The importance of non-semisimple theories in physics was also stressed recently in the work of Gukov, Pei, Putrov and Vafa \cite{GPPV}.
+In mathematics, such theories are expected to provide the right framework for categorification of 3-manifold invariants~\cite{GM}.